8fold/commonmark-accessible-heading-permalinks/README.md

-> Note: Delete the labels in the new repo and use https://github.com/jvandemo/copy-github-labels-cli to copy the ones found here to the new repo

 # 8fold Accessible Heading Permalinks for CommonMark

 This library is an extension for the [CommonMark parser](https://github.com/thephpleague/commonmark) from the PHP League adding accessible heading permalinks inspired by [Amber Wilson](https://amberwilson.co.uk/blog/are-your-anchor-links-accessible/).

-> Note: The HTML rendered on this page most likely doesn't use this approach.
+> 🗒 Note: The HTML rendered on this page most likely doesn't use this approach.

-> Warning: Do NOT use with the heading permalinks extension provided with CommonMark.
+> ⚠️ Warning: Do NOT use with the heading permalinks extension provided with CommonMark.
 I'm not sure what will happen; could be nothing, could be a singularity causing event, who knows?

 ## Installation